Aeurias/NadeshikoSlimeVR/README.md

  <br/>

-- **Tracker Extension:** It also has three parts: the main case, an endcap, and the PCB to mount the BMI/BNO module and ZH 1.5mm 5 Pin connector.
+**Tracker Extension:** It also has three parts: the main case, an endcap, and the PCB to mount the BMI/BNO module and ZH 1.5mm 5-Pin connector.
 25mm hook and loop straps can be used with the extension case.
 The PCB is based on the [SlimeVR OSHWLab DIY Extension](https://oshwlab.com/eirenliel/slimevr-diy-tracker-extension) changes to make it easier for hand soldering and case fitment.

 The files for the extension are: